· Brand Finance reveals 100 most valuable nation brands of 2017

 · China is the fastest growing nation brand in absolute terms, up US$3.1 trillion

 · US dominance as the most valuable nation brand threatened by Trump’s presidency

 · Southern European nations show double-digit growth, recovering after Eurozone crisis

-· UK’s nation brand value shows resilience in the face of Brexit, up 6% from 2016
+· UK’s nation brand value shows resilience in the face of Brexit, up 6% year on year

 · Singapore defends strongest nation brand title as it continues to invest in its citizens